42 Essential AI Terms You need to know:

 Natural Language Generation (NLG):

-The process of generating human-like language or text using AI algorithms, allowing machines to produce coherent and meaningful written content.
+The process of generating human-like language or text using AI algorithms, allows machines to produce coherent and meaningful written content.

 Natural Language Processing (NLP):